Tyrrrz/Tyrrrz.me/src/data/blog/pure-impure-segregation-principle/Post.md

 }
 ```

 Seeing as `AllFoodEdible` mutates the value of `i` during the course of its execution, one could think that such a function is not pure either.
-However, because the variable `i` is encapsulated within a local scope and cannot be accessed from outside of this function, these mutations are not externally observable and, as such, do not make the code impure.
+However, because the variable `i` is encapsulated within a local scope and cannot be accessed from outside, this mutation is not externally observable and, as such, does not make the function impure.

-Now, of course it wouldn't be very useful to classify code based on these seemingly arbitrary traits if it didn't provide us with some useful insights.
-When it comes to purity, these insights come in a form of properties that all pure functions are known to possess:
+Now, of course it wouldn't make much sense to classify code based on these seemingly arbitrary traits if purity didn't provide us with some useful benefits.
+Indeed, since pure functions are deterministic and have no side-effects, they possess the following intrinsic qualities:

-- They produce deterministic results which can be safely cached
+- Easy to reason about
-- They never have race conditions and can be easily parallelized
+- Can be safely cached
-- They are self-contained and don't influence the behavior of other functions
+- Can be safely parallelized
-- They are always CPU-bound and don't need to execute asynchronously
+- Testable in isolation
-- They are highly localized and are generally easier to debug and reason about
+- Don't execute asynchronously
-- They don't have implicit dependencies and are trivial to test in isolation
+- Don't influence other functions

 Judging by this list alone, it's rather clear that pure code is extremely flexible and convenient to work with.
 In fact, the initial instinct may be that we should optimize our design in such way that we focus exclusively on writing pure code.